CiscoDevNet/MUD-Manager/README.md

 #### vlan

 If a "same-manufacturer" statement is found in the MUD file, this VLAN value is sent with the ACLs to the NAD.
-The same VLAN value should be conigured for each type of device from that manufacturer that needs to communicate.
+This field generally should not be used.
+Instead, create a group of VLAN entries in the VLANs array and allow MUD Manager to assign them.

 #### v4addrmask, v6addrmask

-For each VLAN there needs to be a statement such as "192.168.1.0 0.0.0.255" (or equivalent v6) to permit acces to that VLAN.
+For the VLAN there needs to be a statement such as "192.168.1.0 0.0.0.255" (or equivalent v6) to permit acces to that VLAN.

 #### DNSMapping, DNSMapping_v6